armandmcqueen/tf-tp-hvd-sm/README.md

 ## Overview

-In this project, we are focused on distirbuted training using [TensorFlow](https://github.com/tensorflow/tensorflow), [TensorPack](https://github.com/tensorpack/tensorpack) and [Horovod](https://eng.uber.com/horovod/) on [Amazon SageMaker](https://aws.amazon.com/sagemaker/).
+In this project, we are focused on distributed training using [TensorFlow](https://github.com/tensorflow/tensorflow), [TensorPack](https://github.com/tensorpack/tensorpack) and [Horovod](https://eng.uber.com/horovod/) on [Amazon SageMaker](https://aws.amazon.com/sagemaker/).

 While all the concepts described here are quite general and are applicable to running any combination of TensorFlow, TensorPack and Horovod based algorithms in Amazon SageMaker, we will make these concepts concrete by focusing on distributed training for [TensorPack Mask/Faster-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) example.